Electrical and Electronic Engineering MEng/BEng (Hons)

 How you'll learn

 Learning will be facilitated through a variety of methods which may include lectures, seminars, lab, workshops, online activities and group work.
-Students are expected to engage in both class and online activities and discussions.
-The course also requires students to participate in additional guided reading and self-directed study to reinforce the learning gained from timetabled sessions.
+You are expected to engage in both class and online activities and discussions.
+The course also requires you to participate in additional guided reading and self-directed study, to reinforce the learning gained from timetabled sessions.

 A portion of contact time will be dedicated to course support sessions.
 The course support sessions are weekly, timetabled sessions where you can explore areas of the course you find challenging or get support with personal projects and employability efforts.